Opticalp/instrumentall/doc/install.md

  * [OpenCV](http://opencv.org) if you want to work with images

 ## Other tools
+ * To render the graphs exported by *InstrumentAll*, a [DOT](http://www.graphviz.org/Documentation.php)-language interpreter is needed
- You may want to generate documentation using [Doxygen](http://www.doxygen.org)
+ * You may want to generate documentation using [Doxygen](http://www.doxygen.org)

 ## Example scripts
  Some install examples can be found in the CI files: